UTKcataloging/mods_to_rdf/docs/source/top_level_elements/genre.rst

 About
 -----

-This section describes the different values for :code:`genre` that we currently have in our Islandora repository.
+This section describes the different values for `genre` that we currently have in our Islandora repository.

 genre[@authority = 'dct']
 -------------------------